charlieknoll/crypto-tracker3/README.md

 ## TODO

+- Add account filter on unrealized, only show accounts with balance above enterable
-- Reconcile CRV on Unrealized, Balances and Income
+- Reconcile ETH on Unrealized
 - Sell Unrealized Gain/Loss on CRV?
 YES
 - set all non named accounts to spam if type not set using button
 - hide spam toggle on address